rasheedjimoh/AgenticAICareerAssistant/README.md

-# 🤖 Agentic AI Career Assistance (Portfolio Project)
+# 🤖 Agentic AI Career Assistance

 ## 🌟 Project Overview
 I built and deployed an **Agentic AI Career Assistant** — a conversational AI agent that leverages my professional background, experiences, and portfolio context as its knowledge base.